OpenRiak/riak_test/doc/SIMPLE_SETUP.md

 Individual tests will abort on failure, but leave the riak instances running so that you can attach to them via `riak remote_console` and examine the state at the point of the failure.
 The logs for each node will be available in the `~/rt/riak/current/dev/dev{n}/riak/log` path.

 When updating a test, run `make all` before re-running the test.

+Each test is an individual file within the `tests` folder.
+Only tests that are within a group included in the release set confirmed to pass.
+For failing tests, including intermittent failures, then please troubleshoot and raise an issue on [OpenRiak riak_test github](https://github.com/OpenRiak/riak_test/issues).

 In future versions (`openriak-3.4` and beyond), riak_test changes should also be verified using `./rebar3 as check do xref, dialyzer`.
 Validation is not currently supported in `openriak-3.2`.